polterabyte/InventoryCtrl_2/docs/SIGNALR_NOTIFICATIONS.md

 });
 ```

-Check browser console for SignalR connection logs and errors.
+Check browser console and client logs (ILogger in `SignalRService`) for SignalR connection details and errors.

 ## Future Enhancements